MJOLNIRPackage/MJOLNIR/docs/Optimizations/OptimizationOfVoronoiTessellation.rst

 Voronoi Tessellation subroutine
 -------------------------------
 Individual functions are timed by the using *my_timing_N* decorator.
 This allows for a partitioning of the program into smaller pieces that are easier to be optimized individually.
-Also when chaning code in these sub-functions, the test was of course that the output is identical to the old one.
-This method is not the optimal for speeding up the code as it is most probable that chaning larger coding structures might allow for a quicker speedup.
+Also when changing code in these sub-functions, the test was of course that the output is identical to the old one.
+This method is not the optimal for speeding up the code as it is most probable that changing larger coding structures might allow for a quicker speed-up.

 Below is a table of the resulting computational times for the tests used showing a clear speed-up of around 1.7 for real data.